-Most bicycles have front forks that utilize a secondary wheel retention device to reduce the risk of the wheel disengaging from the fork if the wheel is incorrectly secured.
+Most bicycles equipped with an over-center cam, through-bolt or bolt-on front wheel retention have front forks with slotted dropouts that utilize a secondary wheel retention device to reduce the risk of the wheel disengaging from the fork if the wheel is incorrectly secured.
 Secondary retention devices are not a substitute for correctly securing your front wheel.